I’m excited to announce we’re in pre-production for “standby” — a short film I’ve written and will be directing.

 Director, Screenwriter & Producer

 He produced the award-winning short film Deflated, directed by Dustin Shroff.
-He also produced segments for the online news magazine "Out at the Center," which was presented by The Lesbian, Gay, Bisexual & Transgender Community Center in New York City.
+He also produced segments for the online news magazine "Out at the Center" which was presented by The LGBT Community Center in New York City.

-Upcoming projects will include a screen adaptation of the play We Were There (a romantic drama set against the backdrop of the gay rights movement); and with Dustin Shroff, he is co-writing a series, Rio House, set in Austin, Texas, about a bohemian enclave.
+Upcoming projects include a screen adaptation of the play We Were There (a romantic drama set against the backdrop of the gay rights movement); and with Dustin Shroff, he is co-writing a series called Rio House, set in Austin, Texas, about a bohemian enclave.